What is a Soffit Vent? Your Complete Guide to Attic Ventilation [2026]

 While a general guideline suggests one square foot of ventilation for every 150 square feet of attic space, local building codes should always be consulted for precise requirements.

 For instance, if your attic is 1,800 square feet, you'd need approximately 12 square feet of total ventilation.
-These vents should be evenly distributed along the eaves.
+These vents should be evenly distributed along the eave vents in the roof.

 Installation Cost of Soffit Vents

-Despite the initial investment, properly installed soffit vents contribute significantly to maintaining a healthy and comfortable living environment, making them a valuable addition to any home.
+Despite the initial investment, properly installed soffit roof vents in attic significantly contribute to maintaining a healthy, comfortable living environment, making them a valuable addition to any home.

 Preparation

-• Gather supplies: Cardboard, pencil, scissors, measuring tape, safety goggles, work gloves, ladder, power drill, jigsaw or compass saw, and silicone caulk.
+• A well-prepped setup goes a long way, and these items help everything run smoothly: cardboard, a pencil, scissors, a measuring tape, safety goggles, work gloves, a ladder, a power drill, a jigsaw or compass saw, and silicone caulk.

 Marking and Cutting